salimandre/n-gram-language-models/README.md

       Mr. Bennet replied that he had not.
 ```

-We only performed basic NLP preprocessing as we want to be able to generate text.
+We only performed basic NLP preprocessing as we want to be able to generate text properly.
 Although using stemming or/and lemmatization could have helped us to 'absorb' more words into our vocabulary.

 **training data sample**:
 ```